Fine details of tattoos have been discovered on 1,200-year-old Peruvian mummies.

 Scientists used laser-induced luminescence to analyze tattoos on 1,200-year-old mummies of the Chancay culture, which existed in what is now Peru.
-This method allowed them to examine many small details of the original images and discovered that some complex geometric and zoomorphic patterns were applied to the bodies of Americans using a very thin, pointed object that made it possible to create lines only 0.1–0.2 millimeters thick.
-An article about the study was published in the journal Proceedings of the National Academy of Sciences.
+This method allowed them to discern many fine details of the original images and discovered that some complex geometric and zoomorphic patterns were inscribed on the bodies of the Americans using a very thin, pointed instrument, producing lines just 0.1–0.2 millimeters thick.
+A paper describing the study was published in the journal Proceedings of the National Academy of Sciences.

-Tattoos have a long history, but it’s not known exactly when people around the world first started getting them.
-The earliest written records of tattoos from Greece date back to at least the 5th century BC (and evidence from China may be even older).
-But archaeological evidence suggests that people began applying permanent pigmented designs to their bodies much earlier.
-It’s possible that the practice dates back to at least the Upper Paleolithic era, as evidenced by potential tattoo tools, for example.
+The history of tattooing dates back to ancient times, but it's unclear exactly when people around the world first began using them.
+The earliest written references to tattoos in Greece date back to at least the 5th century BC (and evidence from China may be even older).
+However, archaeological evidence suggests that people began applying permanent pigmented designs to their bodies much earlier.
+It's quite possible that this practice originated at least as early as the Upper Paleolithic, as suggested, for example, by potential tattoo tools.

 However, the best evidence that representatives of various ancient cultures applied tattoos are mummies, on whose skin images have been preserved.
 Today, we can confidently say that more than five thousand years ago, people were already creating permanent drawings on their bodies by injuring the skin and introducing pigment into the dermis.
 The most famous confirmation of this is the ice mummy Oetzi, on whose body 61 tattoos have been preserved (read more about this man in the article “From the Abyss in the Ice”).
 In addition, tattoos comparable in age were found several years ago on two mummies of the predynastic period from Egypt, and, unlike Oetzi, these people have figurative images on their bodies.

-Thomas Kaye of the Foundation for Science Advancement in Arizona, along with colleagues from the UK, China, Peru and Poland, focused on tattoos preserved on much younger mummies from the Chancay culture, which emerged on the central coast of Peru around 800–900 AD and disappeared around 1475–1533.
-Their study analyzed remains found in 1981 during a salvage and protection dig near the Peruvian town of Huacho.
+Thomas Kaye of the Arizona-based Foundation for Science Advancement, along with colleagues from the UK, China, Peru, and Poland, focused on tattoos preserved on much younger mummies of the Chancay culture, which emerged on the central coast of Peru around 800–900 CE and disappeared around 1475–1533.
+In their study, they analyzed remains discovered in 1981 during salvage excavations near the Peruvian city of Huacho.

 Researchers have used laser-induced fluorescence (laser-induced glow) for the first time to reconstruct the original designs on the bodies of 1,200-year-old Chancay mummies that have blurred and faded over time.
 The technique can sometimes reveal fine details of an original tattoo, scientists say, because it can detect differences in glow between the original design and where pigment has migrated over time.